dhellmann/pymotw-3/source/doctest/index.rst

 Tracebacks are a special case of changing data.
-Since the paths in a traceback depend on the location where a module is installed on the file system on a given system, it would be impossible to write portable tests if they were treated the same as other output.
+Since the paths in a traceback depend on the location where a module is installed on the file system, it would be impossible to write portable tests if they were treated the same as other output.

 .. literalinclude:: doctest_tracebacks.py
    :caption: